-However, easy aerobic exercise, especially at the heart rate determined by the 180 formula, produces very few of these harmful substances.
+However, easy aerobic exercise, especially at the heart rate determined by the MAF 180 formula, produces very few of these harmful substances.
 This amount is easily controlled through the body’s natural defense system, especially if enough antioxidants are present.

 Reducing Your Exposure to Chemicals

 In addition to eating foods that contain antioxidants and becoming aerobically fit, you can reduce free radical production by simply avoiding exposure to certain toxic substances in your environment.
 Keep your home and work environment as free from pollutants as possible with these important tips:

 - New building or home furnishing materials, including carpet, can quickly pollute the indoor air you breathe.
 Especially if you’ve just done some remodeling or redecorating, keep two windows open (preferably on east and west sides of the home) to let in some fresh air and vent your environment.